davidclin/gcp-alibaba-vpn/redundancy.md

     [static external IP address](#create-the-gcp-external-ip-address)
     (for example, `vpn-test-static-ip`) that you created for this gateway in the previous section.
-1. Populate the fields for at least one tunnel:
+1. Populate the fields for the first tunnel:
     -  **Name**—The name of the VPN tunnel, such as `vpn-test-tunnel1`.
     -  **Remote peer IP address**—The public external IP address of the on-premises VPN gateway.